 Resilience

-The third essential element for a cloud-native time-series database is resilience.
+The third essential element for a cloud native industrial data platform is resilience.
 TDengine’s resilience is achieved by its high reliability and high availability design.

 For database, storage reliability is the top priority.
 TDengine adopts the traditional way, WAL (Write Ahead Log), to guarantee the data can be recovered even if a node crashes.
 The incoming data point is always written into WAL first before it sends acknowledgement to application.
 The data writing process is like: